projectacrn/acrn-hypervisor/doc/developer-guides/hld/system-timer-hld.rst

 PIT emulation
 =============

-ACRN emulated Intel 8253 Programmable Interval Timer, the chip has three independent 16-bit down counters that can be read on the fly.
+The ACRN emulated Intel 8253 Programmable Interval Timer includes a chip that has three independent 16-bit down counters that can be read on the fly.
 There are three mode registers and three countdown registers.
 The countdown registers are addressed directly, via the first three I/O ports.The